Malnutrition in children in resource-limited countries: Clinical assessment

-Malnutrition is the most important determinant of mortality and morbidity in young children worldwide; it is associated with 50 percent of all deaths in children under five years of age [1-4].
-Severe malnutrition is primarily a problem in resource-limited countries.
-Globally, childhood stunting due to malnutrition decreased from 39.7 percent in 1990 to 26.7 percent in 2010 and is expected to decline further.
-However, the trends vary by region: stunting rates in Asia have shown dramatic declines but have stagnated in Africa .
-Severe malnutrition is uncommon in the United States.
+Undernutrition is a critical determinant of mortality and morbidity in young children worldwide; it is associated with 45 percent of all deaths in children under five years of age [1,2].
+Severe undernutrition is primarily a problem in resource-limited countries.
+Globally, childhood stunting decreased from 39.7 percent in 1990 to 23.2 percent in 2015, and is expected to decline further .
+However, the trends vary by region: stunting rates in Asia have shown dramatic declines but have continued to increase in Africa .
+Severe undernutrition is uncommon in the United States.

-The clinical assessment of the child with malnutrition includes distinguishing between marasmus and edematous malnutrition (traditionally known as kwashiorkor), assessing the severity of the malnutrition, and identifying acute life-threatening complications, including sepsis and acute dehydration.
+The major forms of malnutrition are marasmus (wasting) and kwashiorkor (edematous malnutrition), with or without associated stunting.
+The clinical assessment of the child with malnutrition includes distinguishing between these types, assessing their severity, and identifying acute life-threatening complications, including sepsis and acute dehydration.
 These children are at risk for micronutrient deficiencies, as detailed in a separate topic review.
 (See "Micronutrient deficiencies associated with malnutrition in children".)

 Treatment of severe malnutrition is discussed separately.
 (See "Severe malnutrition in children in resource-limited countries: Treatment".)

-Clinical findings in children with chronic undernutrition usually include poor weight gain, diminished height, and deficits in both lean body mass and adipose tissue.
-Other features include reduced physical activity, mental apathy, and retarded psychomotor and mental development [6,7].
+Clinical findings in children with chronic undernutrition usually include diminished height (stunting), as well as poor weight gain and deficits in both lean body mass and adipose tissue.
+Other features include reduced physical activity, mental apathy, and retarded psychomotor and mental development [4-6].

 - Bergen DC.
 Effects of poverty on cognitive function: a hidden neurologic epidemic.
 Neurology 2008; 71:447.